jpmckinney/derisking-gov-tech/_pages/federal-fieldguide/4-deciding-what-to-buy.md

 -   Don't seem to understand program goals.
 They seriously misunderstand information that was described clearly in the solicitation.

--   Misidentifying the name of technologies in such a way that shows a lack of experience communicating about them (e.g. "we'll index records with an Elasticsearch," instead of "with Elasticsearch," or "we recommend using JAVA," instead of "Java").

 -   Excessive complexity.

 -   They shirk page-limit rules (tiny fonts, reduced leading, etc.) because they believe their technical approach to be so brilliant that it can't possibly fit within the prescribed limit.